ECG Announces 9-Hour Power Outages for Maintenance Across Three Regions on May 7

 Source: UGC

-The utility provider stated that these exercises are critical for enhancing service reliability and strengthening the stability of the national grid.
+The national utility provider stated that these exercises are critical for enhancing service reliability and strengthening the stability of the national grid.

 9-hour blackouts to hit Ashanti Region

-The primary maintenance project is slated to run from 9:00 am until 6:00 pm, cutting power to a vast list of communities including Edwenase, parts of Kwadaso, Santasi, Manso Nkwanta, and surrounding areas.
+The primary maintenance project is slated to run from 9:00 am until 6:00 pm, cutting power to a vast list of communities, including Edwenase, parts of Kwadaso, Santasi, Manso Nkwanta, and surrounding areas.

 Simultaneously, a secondary planned operation will affect Abore and Atuntuma during the same nine-hour window.
 The region is also subject to various emergency interventions: